AlleRossi/AlleRossi/README.md

 - 👋 Hi, I’m @AlleRossi
 - 👀 I’m interested in software development and sports
-- 🌱 I’m currently learning computer engennering @UNIMORE university
+- 🌱 Computer engennering graduate from @UNIMORE university
 - 💞️ I’m looking to collaborate on any cool project in Java, C, C++, Python
 - 📫 How to reach me: leave me a message on linked in!    https://www.linkedin.com/in/alessandro-rossi-55093a296/